Switzerland is stunning — mountains, lakes, chocolate, cheese — the whole dream.

 If you make a restaurant booking, which I recommend in peak season, you must turn up on time; if you are 30 minutes late, your table may not be there.

-If you are not coming at all, just call to let them know, it’s lost money for a business!
+If you are not coming at all, just call to let them know, it’s a loss of money for the business!

 The Sun Can Be Brutal in the Mountains